 The second type of union is an industrial union.
 Industrial unions include a wide range of workers across an industry, even though the workers may hold a variety of different jobs.
-Examples of industrial unions include the United Auto Workers (UAW) and the United Mine Workers of America (UMWA).
-To become eligible to join an industrial union, new workers must successfully complete a probationary period and become permanently employed by the company that they work for.
+Examples of industrial unions include the United Auto Workers and the United Mine Workers of America.
+To become eligible to join an industrial union, new workers must successfully complete a probationary period and become permanently employed by the company.
 Then, as regular union members, they are entitled to bid for higher positions within the company as jobs become available.
 Advancement depends on seniority and qualifications.

 Lastly, there are professional unions.
-These unions are common in the public sector and include nurses, teachers, firefighters, actors, athletes, writers, etc. Examples of professional unions include the American Federation of Teachers (AFT) and the Screen Actors Guild - American Federation of Television and Radio Artists (SAG-AFTRA).
+These unions are common in the public sector and include nurses, teachers, firefighters, actors, athletes, writers, etc. Examples of professional unions include the American Federation of Teachers and the Screen Actors Guild.